 One dictionary defines “collusion” as “secret cooperation between people in order to do something illegal or underhanded.”
 This will not be tolerated under any circumstances.

-There is almost always some elements of stress present in the organization when the initial contacts and discussions about engaging Business Culture Consultants begin.
+There are almost always some elements of stress present in the organization when the initial contacts and discussions about engaging Business Culture Consultants begin.
 While some of this stress is positive (rapid company growth, receiving a significant capacity-building grant, opening a new location), much of the tension has to do with built-up emotions, conflicts, or lack of clarity.
-While it is important to bring an appropriate level of seriousness to workplace change, part of what I bring is a sense of "dancing lightly."
-I believe it's important to balance the tough stuff with appropriate humor and fun to keep the work from getting heavy or boring.
+While it is important to bring an appropriate level of seriousness to workplace change, part of what I bring is a sense of “dancing lightly.”
+I believe it’s important to balance the tough stuff with appropriate humor and fun to keep the work from getting heavy or boring.
 If we’re not smiling or laughing at points along the way, we’re in need of an adjustment!

 I am committed to a reasonably balanced lifestyle, which includes time with my wife, family, and friends; deep immersion into making music; an active relationship with the earth through time in nature; and honoring the food I eat through organic gardening and purchasing; and the cleansing ritual of the Finnish sauna.
 I also take multiple weeks of vacation per year, including one seven-day period when I do not check newspapers, TV, the Internet, voice mail, or e-mail.
-It is remarkable how relaxed a human being can be when one is not "on alert" scanning for incoming information.
-A week-long diet of "no electrons" does me good as well, to disconnect from our helpful but entangling technology which can be our friend or our jailer.
+It is remarkable how relaxed a human being can be when one is not “on alert” scanning for incoming information.
+A weeklong diet of “no electrons” does me good as well, to disconnect from our helpful but entangling technology that can be our friend or our jailer.
 I strongly encourage you to do the same.